spullen/cscie15-project3/readme.md

 ### Lorem Ipsum Generator
 - Generates n number of lorem ipsum text, where n is between 1 and 100.
+- The number of paragraphs field uses the HTML5 number input
+- Validation is also done on the number of paragraphs field (when HTML5 is not supported)

 ### User Generator
 - Generates n number of users between 1 and 100